Rizzo homers as Yankees rally to beat Orioles

 Or the Orioles not scoring more early against Jameson Taillon, the Yankees’ best pitcher of late who was not sharp out of the gate but would soon settle down.

-Finally, there was the general awfulness of the Orioles, who brought the worst record in the American League into the evening, that made a rally seem all but a certainty.
+Finally, there was the general awfulness of the Orioles, who entered with the worst record in the American League, that made a rally seem all but a certainty.

 All of it, including the Rizzo homer, came to fruition, as expected.

-The Yankees slowly clawed their way back to tie things up by the middle, innings then erupted for five runs in the seventh that helped them coast to a 10-3 victory in front of 30,055 at the Stadium.
+The Yankees slowly clawed back to tie things up by the middle innings then erupted for five runs in the seventh that helped them coast to a 10-3 victory in front of 30,055 at the Stadium.

 The Yankees (58-49), who got the home run from Rizzo as well as three hits and four RBIs from DJ LeMahieu, two hits and three RBIs from Giancarlo Stanton and two hits and two RBIs from Gleyber Torres, improved to 17-8 in their last 25 games.
 They outhit the Orioles, 12-6.

+"Definitely special," Rizzo said of the achievement.
+"To be able to come in at the trade deadline and just have success right away, it’s something I’ll never take for granted, these last few games and this start.
+To be No. 1 at anything for a Yankee is very special.
+It’s very humbling because of the history here and all the success here."

 Taillon, meanwhile, just named the AL Pitcher of the Month after going 4-0 with a 1.16 ERA in five July starts, wasn’t as sharp as he’s been but was still good enough.
-The righthander allowed three runs (two earned) and four hits over 6 1/3 innings.
-He walked one and struck out a season-high 10 in lowering his season ERA to 4.04 (it was as high as 5.74 after lasting one-third of an inning June 12 in Philadelphia).
+The righty allowed three runs (two earned) and four hits in 6 1⁄3 innings.
+He struck out a season-high 10 in lowering his season ERA to 4.04 (it was as high as 5.74 after lasting one-third of an inning June 12 in Philadelphia).

 Yankees starters have allowed three runs or fewer in 23 of their last 24 starts and two earned runs or fewer in 20 of those outings.

-Harvey, who beat the Yankees April 26 in Baltimore when he allowed one run over six innings, allowed two runs and three hits over four innings Wednesday but was hit hard throughout the outing.
+Harvey, who beat the Yankees April 26 in Baltimore when he allowed one run in six innings, allowed two runs and three hits over four innings but was hit hard throughout the outing.

-Cedric Mullins stung a leadoff single to right and Ramon Urias lined one to left where Joey Gallo mishandled it, the error allowing the lead runner to take third without a throw and the trail runner to pull into second.

-But Taillon got ahead of Trey Mancini 0-and-2 before striking out the DH with a 1-and-2 curveball in the dirt.
-Ryan Mountcastle’s sacrifice fly to right brought in Mullins, who just slid in ahead of Aaron Judge’s strong throw home to Kyle Higashioka.
-Austin Hays then flared a single to left that brought in Urias for a 2-0 Baltimore lead.

-But Rizzo’s homer got the Yankees on the board in the fourth and Torres RBI single later in the inning made it 3-2.
-Kyle Higashioka led off the fifth with a double and came in two batters later on LeMahieu’s RBI single that tied it at 3-3.
+Rizzo’s homer got the Yankees on the board in the fourth and Torres’ RBI single later in the inning made it 3-2.
+Kyle Higashioka led off the fifth with a double and came in two batters later on LeMahieu’s single that tied it at 3-3.